hyperledger/besu/docs/Reference/Pantheon-API-Methods.md

 `result` : *Object|Boolean* - Object with synchronization status data or `false`, when not synchronizing:

 * `startingBlock` : *quantity* - Index of the highest block on the blockchain when the network synchronization starts.

-    If you start with an empty blockchain, the starting block is the beginning of the blockchain (`startingBlock` = 0).

-    If you import a block file using `pantheon import <block-file>`, the synchronization starts at the head of the blockchain, and the starting block is the next block synchronized.
-For example, if you imported 1000 blocks, the import would include blocks 0 to 999, so in that case `startingBlock` = 1000.

 * `currentBlock` : *quantity* - Index of the latest block (also known as the best block) for the current node.
 This is the same index that [eth_blockNumber](#eth_blocknumber) returns.